LSC's Innovations in Technology Conference

 ITC22 Speaker and Workshop Proposals

-The deadline to submit a speaker or workshop proposal was July 2, 2021.
-LSC is reviewing those submissions and will be sending acceptance notices in late summer.
+The deadline to submit a speaker or workshop proposal for the 2022 Innovations in Technology was July 2, 2021.
+LSC is reviewing those submissions and will be sending acceptance notices in early October.

 Conference Schedule and Agenda

-The 2022 conference schedule and agenda will be announced in the fall, but you can view the detailed conference schedule and agenda from ITC21 Conference.
+The 2022 conference dates, schedule, and agenda will be announced soon.
+You can view the detailed conference schedule and agenda from ITC21 Conference.

 - Legal aid advocates